DFE-Digital/get-into-teaching-api/README.md

 cf conduit get-into-teaching-api-dev-pg-svc
 ```

-You then need to update the `VCAP_SERVICES` environment variable (in `launchSettings.json`) to reflect the connection details for your conduit session:
+You then need to update the `VCAP_SERVICES` environment variable (in `env.local`) to reflect the connection details for your conduit session:

 ```
 {\"postgres\": [{\"instance_name\": \"rdsbroker_277c8858_eb3a_427b_99ed_0f4f4171701e\",\"credentials\": {\"host\": \"127.0.0.1\",\"name\": \"rdsbroker_277c8858_eb3a_427b_99ed_0f4f4171701e\",\"username\": \"******\",\"password\": \"******\",\"port\": \"7080\"}}]}